scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 * In the main menu, select **IntelliJ IDEA** > **Preferences**
 * In the list on the left, scroll down to to the entry **Plugins**
 * At the bottom of the pane that appears, choose **Browse Repositories**
-* Via the search box at the top right, search for *�Scala�*
+* Via the search box at the top right, search for *'Scala'*
 * In the list that appears on the left, scroll down to the entry called **Scala**
 * Control-click on that entry and select **Download and Install...**
 * After the plug-in was downloaded and installed, you will have to re-start IDEA